 Faculty members with positions less than half time may not be included in this list.
 However, they may be included on individual department pages.
+Use the search feature on the top right to search for someone not included below.

 Allen, Greg, Associate Professor of Organizational Leadership.
-BS, MBA, George Fox

-University; PhD, Walden University.
+BS, MBA, George Fox University; PhD, Walden University.
 George Fox University 2005-